rems-project/islaris/README.md

 (version 2.0.0 or newer) into a new switch.
 This can be done via the following commands.
-You also need to make sure that you have the GNU GMP library on your system (`libgmp-dev` package on Debian), aarch64-linux-gnu-as (`binutils-aarch64-linux-gnu` package on Debian) and riscv64-linux-gnu-as (`binutils-riscv64-linux-gnu` package on Debian).
+You also need to make sure that you have the GNU GMP library on your system (`libgmp-dev` package on Debian), aarch64-linux-gnu-as (`binutils-aarch64-linux-gnu` package on Debian, `aarch64-elf-binutils` package on MacOS) and riscv64-linux-gnu-as (`binutils-riscv64-linux-gnu` package on Debian, `riscv64-elf-binutils` on MacOS).

 ```
 opam switch create . ocaml-variants.4.14.0+options ocaml-option-flambda --no-install